mofosyne/stm32h7xx-cubemx-makefile-openocd-gdbgui-example/README.md

 It's important to have GDB gui, since what is nice about STM32IDE is the visual GUI.
 However I've not yet worked out how to get CMSIS perpherial register views to function correctly.

+**This is a template, you can click on the green button on top in github to copy it**

 ## Status

 * Sample program flashes led correctly in sequence on a NUCLEO-H743ZI2